1822 – A general hospital opened in Montreal to accommodate eighty patients.

 1832 – The Rideau Canal was opened to traffic!

-1838 – Led by William “Bill” Johnston – “the Pirate of the St Lawrence” – a band of Upper Canadian rebels and their American supporters burned the Canadian steamer Sir Robert Peel at Wellesley Island.
+1838 – Led by William “Bill” Johnston – “the Pirate of St Lawrence” – a band of Upper Canadian rebels and their American supporters burned the Canadian steamer Sir Robert Peel at Wellesley Island.

 1849 – An act of the provincial legislature transformed King’s College into the “absolutely secular” University of Toronto.

-1855 – The Separate School Act made possible the establishment of a Roman Catholic separate school in any school section or ward of a town or city on petition of ten Catholic ratepayers.
+1855 – The Separate School Act made possible the establishment of a Roman Catholic separate school in any school section or ward of a town or city on a petition of ten Catholic ratepayers.
 It also gave Catholics the right to establish separate school boards.

 1859 – The British Government took over British Columbia from the Hudson’s Bay Company.